dwrobel/flatcam/README.md

 - updated the camlib.CNCJob.scale() function so now the GCode is scaled also (quite a HACK :( it will need to be replaced at some point)).
 Units change work now on the GCODE also.
 - added the bounds coordinates to the GCODE header
 - FlatCAM saves now to a file in self.data_path the toolbar positions and the position of TCL Shell
+- Plot Area Tab view can now be toggled, added entry in View Menu and shortcut key CTRL+F10
+- All the tabs in the GUI right side are (Plot Are, Preferences etc) are now detachable to a separate windows which when closed it returns in the previous location in the toolbar.
+Those detached tabs can be also reattached by drag and drop.

 30.01.2019